danielerapati/2years-oncall/PITCHME.md

 Note:
 HI, I am Daniele.
-I work for notonthehighstreet in London. notonthehighstreet.com is a marketplace for small creative businesses.
+I work for notonthehighstreet in London. notonthehighstreet.com is a **marketplace** for **small creative businesses**.

-Richmond is one of the best parts of London, there are incredible parks and river-side pubs.
+**Richmond** is one of the best parts of London, there are incredible parks and river-side pubs.
 It doesn't feel like London at all, it feels like a country village, just inhabited by ambassadors and rich bankers' wifes and tech companies.

-Also Richmond is where the Rolling Stones formed and some of us care a lot about the Rolling Stones.
+Also Richmond is where the **Rolling Stones** formed and some of us care a lot about the Rolling Stones.

 ---